sjara/taskontrol/doc/getting_started.rst

 Getting started with TASKontrol
 ===============================

+To define an experiment with TASKontrol, you create a *paradigm*.
+Within a paradigm, you define all the parameters that describe the behavioral task, as well as the graphical user interface to enable starting and stopping the session.

-This document explains how to run an simple paradigm using TASKontrol.
-We will start by running paradigms using the emulator before we try anything with external interfaces.
+This document explains how to run a simple paradigm using TASKontrol.
+We will start by running paradigms using the emulator before we try connecting to external interfaces (like an Arduino).

 1. First, you need to `download and install TASKontrol`_.
-2. Make sure that in your ``settings/settings.py`` file, you have set ``STATE_MACHINE_TYPE = 'emulator'``.
+2. Make sure that in your ``settings/rigsettings.py`` file, you have set ``STATE_MACHINE_TYPE = 'emulator'``.
 3. Open your favorite editor and save the following Python code into a file (any folder would work).
 Let's assume you called the file ``testparadigm.py``.

 .. code-block:: python